yusufcakmak/ExoPlayerSample/README.md

 # ExoPlayer2 Sample Project

-#### This repo updated for 2.15.0 version.

-#### I'll provide more examples for different scenarios.
-If you have a special request please open a pull request.

-#### IN-PROGRESS

-#### TODOs

-- Example for playing local audio files.
-- Example for playing local video files.
-- Example for playing remote video files.
-- Example for playing local video files.
+This repo provides examples for playing video and streaming audio
-- Example for different media sources.

-License
+Exoplayer version : 2.16.1

 --------